jggomez/Python-Reference-Microservice/README.md

 This microservice has the following:

-    - Pipfile to manage project dependencies.
+    - Poetry to manage project dependencies.
     - Clean Architecture - SOLID.
     - Neo4j Database.
     - Dependency Injection with FastAPI.